EmmaJane22/explorer-scouts/README.md

 - All images were compressed to allow faster loading using https://tinypng.com/
 - Credit for all images can be found below.

+## Gallery
+The events page (events.html) features a gallery of images showing the Explorers activities.
+This has been styled to appear as three columns on desktop pages, reduce to two columns on tablets and reduce to one column on mobiles.

+## Video
+The events page (events.html) features an embedded YouTube video from the official Scouts YouTube channel.
+This has been styled to be responsive on all device sizes.
+It is also set to turn off autoplay and to set to mute.

+## Form
+The contact page (contact.html) features a simple form that users can complete to send enquiries to the Explorer unit.
+The fields are all set to be required and the large text area features placeholder text.

 ## Footer
 The footer element links to social media channels and shows the phone number and email address for ease of contact.